helrond/clbsj.org/_posts/2021-02-21-scholar-activist-encounter-dong-hyeon-jeong-and-nicholas-johnson.md

   liberating, critical, and de/re-constructive.
 ---
-In this session, CLBSJ Board Chair Nicholas Johnson will be joined by Korean-Filipino New Testament scholar Dong Hyeon Jeong to discuss their commitment to a pedagogy and an evangelism that is intersectional, liberating, critical, and de/re-constructive.
+In this session, CLBSJ Board Chair Nicholas Johnson will be joined by Korean-Filipino New Testament scholar Dong Hyeon Jeong for an exploration into the ways that scripture can be misused to further hate and polarization, and what we can do about it.
+Attendees are invited to review Dong Hyeon's article, [When the KKK Exegetes: Circulating Hate with 2 Peter](https://www.associationforjewishstudies.org/publications-research/ajs-perspectives/the-hate-issue/when-the-kkk-exegetes-circulating-hate-with-2-peter), published in Spring 2020 by the Association of Jewish
+Studies.

 Advance registration is required.